SimmsSays/simmssays.github.io/_posts/2020-02-24-year-abroad-with-josh.markdown

 - University

 ---
 Josh is a third-year law student, who is currently studying on a **year-abroad** in Vienna.
-In this Q &amp; A he talks about his experiences and shares a **positive outlook** on stepping outside of his comfort zone, and trying something new.
+In this Q & A he talks about his experiences and shares a **positive outlook** on stepping outside of his comfort zone, and trying something new.
 During his time at university, he has made a great group of friends, became a committee member of a law society, and has loved the city he has predominantly studied in, so taking on a year abroad wasn’t something you would necessarily expect him to do.
 But, he has embraced this rare opportunity, and he's thriving...

 [![Joshua, an old friend and year-abroad maestro (second on the left)](/_uploads/JoshuasFace.jpg)](/_uploads/JoshuasFace.jpg)